 Grahame Ferguson, C.E.O. of HDS Entertainment, an event producer and promoter operating both in the US and the UK.
-HDS Entertainment has welcomed over a million people to its events world-wide.
-Their most recent success story is now one of the U.S.’s top touring attractions, The Big Bounce America, a family day out centred around the world’s largest bounce house.
+HDS Entertainment has welcomed over a million people to its events worldwide.
+Their most recent success story is now one of the U.S.’s top touring attractions, The Big Bounce America, a family day out centered around the world’s largest bounce house.

 What is your “backstory”?

-I’ve been involved in entertainment and event production in various capacities since graduating college in the UK back in the 90’s.
+I’ve been involved in entertainment and event production in various capacities since graduating from college in the UK back in the ’90s.
 This started out with me DJing at parties when I was a student, picking up great nightclub residencies upon graduation and at the same time beginning to cut my teeth in the promoting game.
-I started staging my own weekly club nights and one-off events and also carving out my first niche by bringing a lot of US based DJs over to Scotland for their debut shows (My Dad acted as an unpaid chauffeur to Grandmaster Flash, DJ Kool Herc and Jazzy Jeff among others back in those days).
-Parallel to this, I invested in my first (and only) brick and mortar businesses in the early 2000’s, opening up two bar/diners in Glasgow over a 5 year period.
+I started staging my own weekly club nights and one-off events and also carving out my first niche by bringing a lot of US-based DJs over to Scotland for their debut shows (My Dad acted as an unpaid chauffeur to Grandmaster Flash, DJ Kool Herc, and Jazzy Jeff among others back in those days).
+Parallel to this, I invested in my first (and only) brick and mortar businesses in the early 2000s, opening up two bar/diners in Glasgow over a 5 year period.

 In 2007 I decided to focus exclusively on events.
-Starting with just one event concept over a decade ago myself, my business partner and our team now have a strong portfolio of some great experiences that we’ve been fortunate enough to produce around the world.
+Starting with just one event concept over a decade ago, my business partner and our team now have a strong portfolio of some great experiences that we’ve been fortunate enough to produce around the world.

 Can you share the funniest or most interesting story that happened to you since you began leading your company?